Executive Director, Public Policy, Global Finance & Technology Network (GFTN)

 Open

 Stablecoins are emerging as a serious contender for cross-border transactions, offering faster settlement, lower costs, and reduced reliance on traditional banking rails.
-Recent developments such as Stripe’s acquisition of Bridge signal that major payment service providers (PSPs) are beginning to explore stablecoins as part of their core infrastructure, while some industry players like Wise have maintained their commitment to fiat-based transactions.
+Recent developments signal that major payment service providers (PSPs) are beginning to explore stablecoins as part of their core infrastructure, while other incumbents have maintained their commitment to fiat-based transactions.

 Herein also lies the question of fungibility.
 Are all stablecoins truly exchangeable across networks, jurisdictions and use cases, or do regulatory and operational constraints create fragmentation risks?
 If stablecoins are to become a mainstay in global payments, PSPs must navigate liquidity, compliance and interoperability challenges that could either accelerate adoption or hinder scalability.